Sambhavjain9812/Bitcoin_prediction/README.md

 GOAL

-Aim- To predict the price of the Bitcoin using Linear Regression, Lasso Regression & Decision Tree Regressor.
+Aim- To predict the price of the Bitcoin using Linear Regression,SVM & Decision Tree Regressor.
 Perform EDA

 DATASET